 Offices for Sawdays Publishing, Bristol

-In 2013 Alastair Sawdays publishing moved from their idyllic office situated in a renovated farmhouse outside Bristol to move to a city centre location.
+In 2013 Alastair Sawdays publishing moved from their idyllic office situated in a renovated farmhouse outside Bristol to move to a city centre location at Merchant’s House on Prince Street.

 As their architects, we wanted to create for the company a welcoming space full of surprises, giving each team a separate identity reflected in the finishes and furnishings, with the layout arranged around the natural light and spectacular views of the harbourside.
 At the centre of the space we created a 'linear garden', inspired by the countryside setting of the company's previous home.
 It was considered important to weave in and recycle elements of their former office, which was dear to all the staff, whilst reinventing it in a way that embraced the change.